selenium-compose/selenium-compose.io/content/conditions/attr.md

 ## Timeout Usage

-`timeout` property refers to the amount of time to wait until the given condition(s) gets satisfied otherwise scenario will fail with according error.
-If `timeout` property is not set the default timeout will be used.
+`timeout` refers to the amount of time to wait until the given condition(s) gets satisfied otherwise scenario will fail with a error.
+If `timeout` property has not been set the default timeout will be used.

 ```yaml
 - attr: